pachadotdev/analogsea/README.md

 * RStudio Shiny Server
 * OpenCPU

-The Digital Ocean v2 API is fully implemented, but we're still working on the installation scripts...
+The Digital Ocean v2 API is fully implemented in the `master` branch, but we're still working on the installation scripts...

 ## Digital Ocean API

 + [API v1 docs](https://developers.digitalocean.com/v1/)
 + [API v2 docs](https://developers.digitalocean.com/v2/)

-### v1 and v2

-The version on the `master` branch holds code that works with the Digital Ocean API v1.
+The `master` branch of `analogsea` now works with the DO `v2` API.

-The `v2` branch holds code in development for Digital Ocean API v2.

 ## Quick start